 There is no existence of a place without the people, And with civilisation exists the culture.
 Madurai has its own share..
 Here goes the list:

-* The temple arts- the sculptures on the temple towers and the wooden vahanas used to carry the idols.
+* The temple art- the sculptures on the temple towers and the wooden vahanas that are used to carry the temple idols.

-* Handicrafts- accessories used for decorating Devi idols to made of delicate sequins, etc.
+* Handicrafts- accessories used for decorating Devi idols, that are made of delicate sequins, etc.

 Breakfast – Idly & Sambar, Pongal + a cup of filter coffee